Keto Stuffed Mushrooms with Olives and Feta (Video)

 - 1/2 cup chopped Kalamata olives or regular black olives

 - 1/2 cup Almond Flour (See note for more about these ingredients.)

 - Preheat oven to 450F/230C.
 Wash mushrooms, remove stems, spray pan lightly with oil-based non-stick spray or mist with olive oil, and place mushrooms stem-side down on baking sheet or cast-iron pan

 - Bake mushrooms 5-6 minutes, just long enough to dry out some of the water.

-- Stir to combine, then use a potato masher to mash the stuffing ingredients together.
+- Stir to combine, then use a potato masher (affiliate link) to mash the stuffing ingredients together.
 If the mixture seems dry, use a couple of drizzles of olive oil to make it stick together.

 - Fill inside of each mushroom cap with filling, pressing down so it stays in the mushrooms.
-(If you hold mushrooms over the bowl when you stuff them you can avoid making a mess in the pan.
+(If you hold mushrooms over the bowl when you stuff them you can avoid making a mess in the pan.)

 - Bake mushrooms for 8-12 minutes, until mushrooms are hot and slightly browned and cheese is partially melted.
 Blot the pan with paper towels if there's excess liquid when you remove them from the oven.